 - Leather dresses are not stretchable and they form bruises on the body if worn for too long.
 Also, leather dresses are a type of club outfit, not a suitable outfit for an interview.

 - Satin clothes cause irritation and itchiness.
-So better stay away from satin clothes while deciding an outfit for an interview.
+So better stay away from satin clothes while deciding an outfit for interview.

 Dress color & pattern:

-- Before choosing your interview clothes, have a look at the color map to find out which color suits you the best and accentuates your skin tone.
+- Before choosing your job interview clothes, have a look at the color map to find out which color suits you the best and accentuates your skin tone.

-- Usually, prefer solid and natural color like black, navy blue, gray, brown and khaki while choosing suits and skirts.
+- Usually, prefer solid and natural color like black, navy blue, gray, brown and khaki while choosing interview suits and skirts.